Cal-Rex/milestone-p1-ronin347-media/README.md

 * about-bg animation frame jittery and not static on resolutions narrower than 1000px
   * vertical edges hidden with ink partition design
   * black background added to smaller resolutions to hide jittery horizontal borders on animation
+* contact box exceeding viewport width when inder 950px~
+  * resolved by changing form padding to % from px variable

 # TECHNOLOGIES